lucacarbonelc/MIMIC-website/content/en/social.md

    </body>
 </html>

+### 2 February 2022

+#### Anaëlle Gonzalez invited by Institute of Teaching and Education of Lille, France (INSPé) for a guest Lecture on youth and media.
+Anaëlle Gonzalez was invited in 2022 by the Institute of Teaching and Education of Lille, France (INSPé) to deliver a guest lecture on the role of the media in the lives of today’s youth.
+The lecture was targeted at the staff of the French National Education and students intending to work in the field of education.
+Titled “Growing up in a digital world: A project to understand the role of (social) media in the lives of adolescents”, the lecture gave some insights on the first results of the MIMIc project.
+The entire lecture, which was recorded, can now be accessed [https://www.youtube.com/watch?v=rlanYB9ggec ; in French].

 ### 6 September 2021

+#### Jasmina Rosič presented the aims of the MIMIc project newspaper Delo
 Jasmina Rosič was interviewed by one of the most-read Slovenian newspapers Delo.
 She talked about her experience of living in Belgium and presented the aims of the MIMIc project and her own research within the project.
 [Link](https://www.delo.si/novice/znanoteh/mladostniki-so-slabo-raziskana-druzbena-skupina/)